 While our board of directors does not currently have a policy as to whether the offices of Chairman of the board of directors and Chief Executive Officer should be separate, Mr. Ocampo currently serves as Chairman of the board of directors and Mr. Daly serves as our Chief Executive Officer.
 Our board of directors believes that maintaining the flexibility to make this determination allows it to ensure that the Company maintains a leadership structure that is, at any given time, the most appropriate for our Company and, as a result, our stockholders.
-The board of directors believes that its current leadership structure, with Mr. Ocampo serving as Chairman of the board of directors and Mr. Daly serving as Chief Executive Officer, is appropriate because it enables the board of directors as a whole to engage in oversight of management, promote communication between management and the board of directors and oversee governance matters and risk management activities, while allowing our Chief Executive Officer to focus on his primary responsibility for the operational leadership and strategic direction of the Company.
+The board of directors believes that its current leadership structure, with Mr. Ocampo serving as Chairman of the board of directors and Mr. Daly serving as Chief Executive Officer, is appropriate because it enables the board of directors as a whole to engage in oversight of management, promote communication between management and the board of directors and oversee governance matters and risk management activities, while leveraging the experience of Mr. Ocampo as our Chairman given his service as one of our directors since our inception and allowing Mr. Daly as our Chief Executive Officer to focus on his primary responsibility for the operational leadership and strategic direction of the Company.
 In addition, the board of directors benefits from the perspective and insights of Messrs.
 Ocampo and Daly as a result of their extensive experience in the semiconductor industry.